dlovans/dlovandev/public/js/components/ds-contact/README.md

 `ds-contact` is a web component that provides a contact form, where data is sent over SMTP on the server.

+## Attributes

+### `ds-set-focus`
+The `ds-set-focus` represents the trigger for setting focus on an input field encapsulated in the shadow DOM.
+Not be declared in HTML markup.
+Controlled by parent component `ds-app`.
+Boolean attribute.

 ## Example

 ```html